mrsonne/hubit/examples/tanks/README.md

 The outer list represents the production sites while the inner list represent the production lines.

-While it provides a nice flexibility to be able to refer to neighboring tanks it may become tiresome if we have many tanks.
-Further, the model presented above would need to be changed when the number of tanks change which is not attractive.
-If the model is unstructured by nature the `Hubit` model could be constructed programmatically based on the mesh of cells (compartments/elements).
+Explicit indexing provides nice flexibility, but it may quickly become tiresome to configure.
+Further, the model presented above would need to be changed when the number of tanks which, of course, could be done programmatically based on the tank connectivities (mesh of cells/compartments/elements) generated elsewhere.

 ### Protip 1 (`model_1a.yml`)